dzackgarza/Notes/Talks/Topological Fixed Point Theorems.md

 plt.legend(bbox_to_anchor=(1.05, 1), loc=2, borderaxespad=0.)
 plt.show()
 ```
+And here we see that there is at least one zero in the interval $[0,1]$, located somewhere around $0.75$.

-(Aside: Feynman once joked that the entirety of physics could be explained by $U = 0$ for some value of $U$, where you just collected every known equation on the left-hand side.)
+(Aside: Feynman once joked that the entirety of physics could be modeled by $U = 0$ for some function $U$, where you just collected every equation known to man on the left-hand side and called it $U$.)

 # Brouwer's Fixed Point